BNasmith/PTForsyth/PTFWorkofChrist.md

 of what has long been known as the popular view of Christ's death and work.
 They are modern, and they owe much to Schleiermacher,
-Ritschl, McLeod Campbell, Maurice and others ; but they have also been shown to be scriptural, by a new, objective and scientific investigation
+Ritschl, McLeod Campbell, Maurice and others; but they have also been shown to be scriptural, by a new, objective and scientific investigation